Scott-Borecki/scott-borecki/README.md

 When I'm not engineering, you can find me playing pinball in casual and competitive league settings, or hanging out with my partner and two cats.

-I am currently seeking a full-time role as a software engineer in a collaborative team environment where I can scale my technical skills under strong technical mentorship.
-I specialize in Ruby on Rails and have experience working with Git, PostgreSQL, building/consuming APIs, and agile workflows.
-I am currently learning JavaScript and working through the open-source Front-End Engineering curriculum of [Turing School of Software & Design][turing].
-I am eager to expand my technical proficiency to other coding languages as well!

 Take a look at my work or get in touch!

 [![LinkedIn: scott-borecki][linkedin-badge]][LinkedIn]